IAReporter seeks new contributors/analysts

 IAReporter offers specialized reporting and analysis of developments in the field of international investment law, and when relevant it focuses on public international law and international commercial arbitration (primarily cases involving state entities).

-We are currently seeking contributors with international law backgrounds who can review and write about legal and policy materials at a high level of technical accuracy, and in the existing style of IAReporter.
-(Prior familiarity with our publication and its reports is a necessity.)
+We are seeking contributors who can review and write about legal and policy developments with a high level of technical accuracy, and in the existing style of IAReporter.

-Your work with IAReporter would be on a remote consultant basis, (i.e. you would work from wherever you are otherwise legally resident and authorized to work.)
-You will be paid an hourly rate for your work.
+Any work for IAReporter would be on a remote consultant basis (i.e., contributors would work from wherever they are legal residents and authorized to work).

 Desired qualities include:

-- Fluency in English and at least one other language.
+- Fluency in English and preferably at least one other language.

-- An academic background in international law, or a related field
+- Advanced background in international law and arbitration, or a related field.

-- Demonstrated writing skills in English, preferably journalistic in nature.
+- Exceptionally strong writing skills in English, preferably journalistic in nature.